flamego/flamego/README.md

 Flamego is a fantastic modular Go web framework boiled with black magic.

-It is the successor of the [Macaron](https://github.com/go-macaron/macaron), and carries the most powerful routing syntax among all web frameworks within the Go ecosystem.
+It is the successor of the [Macaron](https://github.com/go-macaron/macaron), and equips the most powerful routing syntax among all web frameworks within the Go ecosystem.

 ## Installation